 These are the payment accounts of your clients, which can be payers, merchants, project holders or investors for example.

-You can create client payment accounts (API <RegisterWallet> function or manual creation from the LW Back-Office); they can correspond to natural persons or corporations (companies/associations/self-employed, etc.).
+You can create client payment accounts (API <RegisterWallet> function or manual creation from the Lemon Way Back-Office); they can correspond to natural persons or corporations (companies/associations/self-employed, etc.).

 Each client payment account is subject to Lemon Way KYC rules, and can be identified through its unique External ID, that can be used to distinguish between your clients (ex: external ID starting with PH- for project holders or with I- for investors).